 HIGHLIGHTS

-vivo’s V-series has long been the go-to for those wanting a flagship-grade camera without the flagship price tag.
-However, with the latest price hike, the phone has stepped deep into flagship pricing territory.
+vivo’s V series has long been the go-to choice for those wanting flagship-grade camera performance without the flagship price tag.
+But with the last price hike, the phone stepped deep into flagship pricing territory, crossing Rs.
+1,00,000.
+So vivo has decided to soften that blow by launching a lower memory variant for the V70.

 Last year, the V60 was a massive step up from the V50.
 It finally added a telephoto lens, which is a must-have for any “camera-centric” phone, and delivered a significant performance boost.
 Even the design, while not necessarily groundbreaking, was polished enough to turn heads.